Skip to main content

 FAQ

-No. Every attribute in every fingerprint is synthetically generated.
-No real browser sessions, devices, or users are sampled.
-This means you can use the output freely in development and testing without any GDPR, CCPA, or data-handling concerns.
+Yes.
+Every attribute is synthetically generated — no real browser sessions or devices are sampled.
+You can use the output freely without GDPR, CCPA, or any other data-handling concerns during development or QA.

-What is the difference between browser fingerprinting and cookies?
+what's the difference between browser fingerprinting and cookies

-Cookies are stored on the user's device and can be deleted or blocked.
-Browser fingerprints are reconstructed on every visit from attributes the browser exposes automatically, with no storage on the client side.
-Fingerprints are therefore harder to clear and persist across incognito sessions, which is why they are widely used in fraud detection.
+Cookies are stored on the user's device and can be cleared or blocked.
+Fingerprints are reconstructed on every visit from attributes the browser exposes automatically, so they persist across incognito sessions and survive cookie deletion.
+That persistence is why fraud detection systems rely on them.